-Appreciation is a better than gratitude, and everyone, especially them, need to know that they are appreciated for being strong and dealing with their troubles.
+So instead, say, “I appreciate you.”
+Appreciation is better than gratitude, and everyone, especially them, need to know that they are appreciated for being strong and dealing with their troubles.

 Suggest them things to do to feel better, or ask them if they would like to do something that’d make them feel better.
 Leave the choice to them.

+Instead, say, “Don’t worry, I am here for you.”
 Anxiety makes them feel isolated and lonely.
-Tell them you are here to help, and you will always be with them.
+Tell them you are there to help and you will always be with them.

 Aren’t they trying to be?

 Anxiety is not just a matter of willpower and personal focus.
-There could be reasons or things that has happened to them which often leave them sleepless at nights.
+There could be reasons or personal experiences that might have left them sleepless at nights.

+Ask, “What Can I Do To Make You Feel Better?”
 Give them the option to pour their hearts out to you.
-Let them speak what worries them and how you can help them.
+Let them open up about what worries them and how you can help them.

-Yes, it’s a mental issue, but it’s not in their control.
+Yes, it’s a psychological issue, but it’s not in their control.
 This statement can actually make them feel helpless and crippling.

-Take them out to a park, or a pet shop.
+So switch to “Let’s go have some fun.”
+Take them out to a park or a pet shop.
 Help them de-stress by engaging them in fun activities.

 Are you trying to tell them that their stress and anxiety is meaningless?
 Maybe not, but that’s what they understand from that statement.

 Agreed.
-But does it mean it’s their fault; how is their anxiety anyway connected or relevant to those with bigger or smaller problems?
-That one statement can actually make them feel worse.
+But does it mean it’s their fault?
+How is their anxiety anyway connected or relevant to those with bigger or smaller problems?
+The statement can actually make them feel worse.